Pimmz/Project-2/README.md

 ### Future Features

 - Adding a lot more cards.
-  - I would love to add a lot more cards to the existing eight. because currently, it is quite easy to complete, whereas if there were a lot more, potentially up to 32 cards it would give the user a real challenge to match the quotes to the famous person.
+  - I would love to add a lot more cards to the existing eight.
+Because currently, it is quite easy to complete, whereas if there were a lot more, potentially up to 32 cards it would give the user a real challenge to match the quotes to the famous person.

 - User sign-in option.
   - Having the option to allow the user to sign in on an individual log-in would be a great addition to the game so that the user would have a more personal and private game-playing experience.

 -  email the score to the user.
     - It would be a great addition to the game to be able to email the end score to the user so they knew what score they achieved.

-- Shuffle feature
-  - So the game would get more challenging.
-I would like to add a shuffle feature so that you didn't always know exactly where the cards would be situated.
-I would have added this if I hadnt spent so long on the leaderboard, which then pushed me for time to keep level with the progress checklist.